kalaidin/ipytelegram/README.md

 # ipytelegram
-IPython magic for Telegram notifications
+IPython magic for Telegram notifications, or get a push once a model is finally trained.

 Requires
 -------------